zacboz/map-challenge/README.md

 ## Description

+This challenge is half-puzzle, half-demonstration of skill – some of the problem is not self-evident, and will take investigation.
 Generate a map of the United States using **plain** HTML, CSS, and Javascript, making each state clickable.

-Here is a working example:
+Here is your working example:

 https://teachbanzai.com/teachers/curriculum

-Feel free to explore it with Chrome Developer Tools for tips.
+Feel free to explore it with Chrome Developer Tools for clues and tips for implementing your own.

 ### Rules

 * No frameworks.
 No Angular – no React.
 No ES6.
-Use plain ole Javascript.
+Use plain ole Javascript, HTML, and CSS.
 * Each state should appear in its proper place (state images provided, see below).
 * Each state on the map should react to a mouse hover.
 * Clicking on a state should update _something_ on the screen showing which state was clicked.